-For most people that are buying a home, it’s probably the largest purchase you’ll ever make.
-Additionally, it’s one of the most exciting and most stressful times.
+For most people buying a home, it’s probably the largest purchase you’ll ever make.
+Additionally, it’s one of the most exciting yet stressful times.
 Taking a house and making it a home is something everyone looks forward to.
 With all the excitement, we can lose sight of unexpected plumbing problems.
 Every home will have an inspection report, but no one will have your back more than you.
 When buying a home, have your plumbing checklist ready and make sure all the boxes get checked.

 Sellers Can Use A Plumbing Checklist